The Man Who Finds A Wife, Finds A Treasure

 In doing so, He illustrated to us that in marriage, a man and his wife are united into one.
 The same applies to our relationship with Christ (EPHESIANS 2:6).

-But He did say, “she is to be his helper”, and therefore, subject to her husband, just as the church is subject to Christ, for He is the head.
+God said, in regard to Eve, “she is to be his helper”, and therefore, subject to her husband, just as the church is subject to Christ, for He is the head.

 This is a wonderful mystical union of the couple’s heart and lives (see GENESIS 2:18:24).